microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/previous_iterations/semantic_kernel/README.md

 The search text passed is vectorised against the entity level **Description** columns.
 A hybrid Semantic Reranking search is applied against the **EntityName**, **Entity**, **Columns/Name** fields.

-#### fetch_queries_from_cache()
+#### fetch_sql_queries_with_schemas_from_cache()

-The vector based with query cache uses the `fetch_queries_from_cache()` method to fetch the most relevant previous query and injects it into the prompt before the initial LLM call.
+The vector based with query cache uses the `fetch_sql_queries_with_schemas_from_cache()` method to fetch the most relevant previous query and injects it into the prompt before the initial LLM call.
 The use of Auto-Function Calling here is avoided to reduce the response time as the cache index will always be used first.

 If the score of the top result is higher than the defined threshold, the query will be executed against the target data source and the results included in the prompt.
 This allows us to prompt the LLM to evaluated whether it can use these results to answer the question, **without further SQL Query generation** to speed up the process.